adjust/unity_sdk/README.md

 adjustConfig.setDelayStart(5.5);
 ```

-In this case the adjust SDK not send the initial install session and any event created for 5.5 seconds.
-After this time is expired or if you call `Adjust.sendFirstPackages()` in the meanwhile, every session parameter will be added to the delayed install session and events and the adjust SDK will resume as usual.
+In this case the Adjust SDK not send the initial install session and any event created for 5.5 seconds.
+After this time is expired or if you call `Adjust.sendFirstPackages()` in the meanwhile, every session parameter will be added to the delayed install session and events and the Adjust SDK will resume as usual.

-**The maximum delay start time of the adjust SDK is 10 seconds**.
+**The maximum delay start time of the Adjust SDK is 10 seconds**.

 ### <a id="attribution-callback">Attribution callback